AlexJohnson54/Data-115-Project/README.md

 With countries I saw that Germany, USA, and Japan were the top 3 but then I thought about maybe I should do by continent mainly for Europe as I can easily travel between countries that are in Europe like Germany, Switzerland, and Austria which were all in the top 5 of resorts within countries.

-I could not visualize this very well but I found the resorts with the most skiable terrain for beginners, intermediate, and advanced skiers.
-For beginners it was Val Thorens in France, for intermediate it was Le Corbier in France, and for the advanced skiers it was Big Sky resort in Montana, USA.

 ![SkiResortSize (2)](https://user-images.githubusercontent.com/78052697/115978407-efcc7080-a533-11eb-840b-f19a0cb7fba9.png)

 There is a mass quantity of ski resorts in Europe so I went in to check the size of the ski resorts and found that the highest peak in the bar graph was a 2.0 size rating with 5.0 being the max which means on average European resorts are smaller but there are more of them.